T-Bone Car Accident

 - Making a left turn

 - Failure to signal

-Car manufacturers have gone to great efforts to equip their vehicles with side-impact air bags (SABs).
-These have been designed to protect a person in the event of a serious accident involving the side of the vehicle.
+Car manufacturers have made great efforts to equip their vehicles with side-impact airbags (S.A.B.s).
+These have been designed to protect a person in the event of a severe accident involving the side of the car.

-There are 3 main types of SABs.
+There are three main types of S.A.B.s.
 The first is to protect the chest or torso.
-These are mounted in the side of the seat or in the door.
+These are mounted on the side of the seat or in the door.
 The second is designed to protect a person’s head.
 These are generally mounted in the roof rail above the side windows.
-The third set are made to protect the head and chest.
-Because they need to protect the combined area of both of these parts of the body, these SABs are typically larger than the chest SABs but are also usually mounted in the side of the seat.
+The third set is made to protect the head and chest.
+Because they need to protect the combined area of these body parts, these S.A.B.s are typically more extensive than the chest S.A.B.s but are also usually mounted in the side of the seat.

-While the invention of side-impact air bags has helped in reducing the injuries, nothing can protect a person from injury like that of avoiding a side impact collision altogether.
+While the invention of side-impact airbags has helped reduce injuries, nothing can protect a person from an injury like avoiding a side-impact collision altogether.
 One should be extremely cautious while driving to try and ensure that they avoid being in a car accident.
-Simple measures like looking both ways before proceeding through an intersection, may help in the prevention of side impact accidents.
+Simple measures like looking both ways before proceeding through an intersection may help prevent side-impact accidents.

-However, accidents do happen, and we can only be prepared in advance by taking precautions.
+However, accidents happen, and we can only be prepared in advance by taking precautions.